-Watched the show and impressed by her chops?
 Mira is always taking custom orders – if you want it, she'll figure out a way to make it.
-Take advantage of her perfectionism and email her at email@example.com.
+Take advantage of her perfectionism and email her at firstname.lastname@example.org.

 Mira grew up surrounded by the beautiful Sonoran desert in Tucson, Arizona.
-As a kid Mira was always taking things apart and not bothering to put them back together.
+As a kid she was always taking things apart and not bothering to put them back together.
 When she was just 10 years old, she finally started her journey as a maker.
 Her father bought her a coping saw and she was hooked!
 Soon after, Mira attended a summer camp called Girls with Tools, where she learned the basics of woodworking and stick welding.
 Knowing she wanted to take a shop class in high school, Mira built sets for her school's theatre.
-Inspired by how much she enjoyed time in the shop but dissatisfied with the rough nature of set construction, Mira began pursuing woodworking on her own.
+Inspired by how much she enjoyed time in the shop but dissatisfied with the rough nature of set construction, she began pursuing woodworking on her own.
 Ever since, she has built projects in wood, silver, and other media.
 Most recently, Mira started tooling leather.